-The definition of "bankers' books" is "day books, cash books, account books and all other books used in the ordinary course of business of the bank."
+The definition of 'bankers' books' is that it includes 'ledgers, day books, cash books, account books and all other books used in the ordinary course of business of the bank...'
 This was last updated in 1984 and as such is somewhat anachronistic in view of banks current record keeping practices.
 Nevertheless the court is usually practical in its application of this wording.